|Title||NOT A BUG SPLAT|

 |Sohaib Zahid Umar||BBDO Pakistan||Planning Manager|

 We went viral overnight around the world.
 Thousands of tweets, dozens of blogs, and massive coverage in the world press spread awareness rapidly.
 104 million impressions in the news and 11 million impressions on Facebook, Twitter and Instagram helped us gain $2,000,000+ in earned media.
 The news was tweeted by members of National Assembly of Pakistan, who have raised the concern of drone strikes with the International Court of Justice.
-Rights activists in Yemen and the USA also picked up the campaign for their protests.
+Rights activists in Yemen and USA have also picked up the campaign.
 And a new US Government Accountability report indicates that negative publicity is now affecting pilot morale.